Creating Your First Estimate

 Click Send Estimate.
 A dialog opens with these options:

 Click Send.
-The estimate is delivered and moves to "Sent" status on your Estimates page.
+The estimate is queued for delivery and moves to "Sent" status on your Estimates page.

 What the Customer Receives